Estinox/estinox.github.io/about.md

 # About the Author

 Grew up around Toronto, Canada, and went to the University of Waterloo for its computer science program.
-Currently, I'm working at Tower Research Capital as a programmer, helping the group here to develop automated short-term trading strategies.
+Currently, I'm working at Tower Research Capital as a programmer, helping the group here develop automated short-term trading strategies.

 As for hobbies, you can sometimes find me skiing at powdery big mountains, dabbling with digital photography, strumming a song that I can't get out of my head, or simply listening to my favorite podcasts like [Talking Machines](http://www.thetalkingmachines.com){:target="_blank"}, [Planet Money](http://www.npr.org/sections/money){:target="_blank"}, and [Radiolab](http://www.radiolab.org){:target="_blank"} to name a few.